davesag/Frank/README.txt

 You must remember this
 ----------------------

-This project started life as a test project for learning about GIT, Ruby, Sinatra, and Active Record.
+This project started life, back in the first week of September 2010, as a test project for me to learning about GIT, Ruby, Sinatra, Active Record and the like.

 My original aim was to build a very simple web application that demonstrated a complete round-trip of user login, and log out.

 It was fairly simple to do and an excellent learning experience as I have come from a Java world, but I found a out of gaps in other people's documentation and, in particular, no simple, canonical examples for how I would do such a simple thing.

-I felt I had to work out far too much of this as I went.
+So, using Sinatra as a simple base, and with the collaboration of a few friends and with some excellent help from people on the #rolo, #sinatra and #git IRC channels, this project started to get a little more ambitious.

 Proposed Feature Set for v1
 ---------------------------